Venceremos (political organization): Aftermath

 Venceremos disintegrated under the duress of legal troubles, recriminations over the Beaty incident, and general factionalism.
 By September 1973 it had ceased to function as an organization.
 Robert Seabok was convicted of first degree murder; while Jean Hobson, Andrea Holman Burt, and Benton Burt were convicted of second degree murder.

-In March 1973, far-left militant Donald DeFreeze escaped from Soledad Prison and made his way to Oakland.
-He found shelter with members or associates of Venceremos at the Peking House commune, but members were concerned about police surveillance.
+In March 1973, Donald DeFreeze, a prison inmate who was on somewhat familiar terms with Bay Area radicals through visits from the UC Berkeley Prison Outreach Project, escaped from Soledad Prison and made his way to Oakland.
+He found shelter with members or associates of Venceremos at the Peking House commune, but commune members were concerned about police surveillance.
 They moved DeFreeze to a lower-profile location east of the hills in Concord.
-Calling himself General Field Marshal Cinque, he co-founded the Symbionese Liberation Army with Patricia Soltysik, a white woman, and a few mostly white associates he met as a prisoner and member of the Black Cultural Association at Vacaville Prison.
+Calling himself General Field Marshal Cinque, he co-founded the Symbionese Liberation Army with Patricia Soltysik, a white woman, and a few mostly white associates he met as a prisoner and member of the Black Cultural Association at Vacaville Prison, including former Venceremos members Joe Remiro and Willie Wolfe.

 The Communist Party USA (Provisional) also traces its origins to the 1973 split within Venceremos.